floragunncom/search-guard-docs/_content/_docs_kibana/kibana_multitenancy.md

 ### Kibana: Setting preferred / default tenants

+#### For FLX v2.0.0 and higher
+As of Search Guard FLX v2.0.0, the Multi-Tenancy configuration has been removed from the Kibana plugin.
+Instead, Multi-Tenancy is configured in the Elasticsearch plugin, as described in the [Elasticsearch: Configuration section](#elasticsearch-configuration) above.

+#### For versions prior to FLX v2.0.0

 If a user logs in the first time and has not chosen a tenant yet, Search Guard will

 * collect all available tenants for the logged in user